Sean Bouchard Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants had the 15th-ranked team ERA among all MLB pitching staffs (3.89).
+- The Giants' 3.89 team ERA ranked 15th across all league pitching staffs.

-- Giants pitchers combined to allow the fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants gave up the fewest home runs in baseball (132 total, 0.8 per game).

-- In his most recent time out on Sunday, the lefty went 5 2/3 innings against the San Diego Padres, giving up six earned runs while surrendering six hits.
+- The righty's most recent time out came on Monday against the Chicago Cubs, when he tossed 6 2/3 innings, surrendering three earned runs while giving up five hits.

-- The 22-year-old has an ERA of 4.70, with 12.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.